BarbaAlGhul/calaboucos-e-cachorros/README.md

 < - go down on the stairs to the next dungeon level

 c - open a menu with the character information

+Enter - pass one turn

+Up, Down, Left, Right - move around

+Mouse button left - use to target some spells

+Mouse button right - use to cancel a spell use